brekkanegg/brekkanegg.github.io/about.md

 ---

 AI Enthusiast who loves soccer, hiphop and scuba diving.
-From deep learning researcher to MLOps engineer to full-stack developer with the help of chat-gpt.
+From deep learning researcher to MLOps engineer to full-stack developer with the help of ChatGPT.

 ### Education